Sex eligibility rules for female athletes are complex and legally difficult. Here's how they work

 Male athletes are not required to regulate their natural levels of testosterone, and female athletes who do not have DSD conditions also can benefit.

-“There are many women with higher levels of testosterone than men,” International Olympic Committee spokesman Mark Adams said in Paris as the women’s boxing debate has raged.
-“The idea that a testosterone test is some kind of magic bullet is actually not true.”
+“The idea that a testosterone test is some kind of magic bullet is actually not true," International Olympic Committee spokesman Mark Adams said in Paris as the women’s boxing debate has raged.

 The IOC is at times very powerful and at others not at all.